Ann Li

 Neurobiologist-turned designer driven by sense-making, systems thinking, and storytelling.
 Seeking full-time interaction, experience, or product design roles.

-Work spans the digital and physical, including immersive experiences, functional user interfaces, and creative direction and strategy.
+Work spans the digital and physical, including functional user interfaces, immersive experiences, research, and creative strategy.

 If walls could speak